- Duplicate content is one of the largest issues holding back ecommerce category pages.

 How to Avoid: Build page speed testing into your QA process.

 Category pages are especially prone to weighing down your site speed.
-Pay special attention to the number of products you load onto one page to make sure it doesn’t slow the page down.
+Pay special attention to the number of products you load onto one page to make sure it doesn’t slow down page load time.
 If it does, consider other options like pagination, lazy loading or hiding products behind a “view all” button.

-PageSpeed Insights, now powered by Lighthouse, is one of the best tools for testing site speed since it’s the very tool Google uses for ranking.
+PageSpeed Insights, now powered by Lighthouse, is one of the best tools for testing site speed since it’s the same tool Google uses.

 How to Avoid: Add links as they actually fit into your content.
 The content for your category pages should really showcase the category.
 Introduce people to subcategories, tell them where to visit next, or highlight enticing product descriptions.
 These are all great places to drop a link, because that link is actually relevant and useful in context.
 But those links will start to become a lot less useful if you simply list 16 options and link to each one within your on-page content.
 Pick out just a few to really focus on, carefully considering where the user might like to find themselves next.